What changes about a ductless mini split once you cross into Silver Lake

 Local proof angle for Silver Lake mini split install.

-The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
-For Silver Lake, the scope should explain how line-set visibility, condensate routing, noise near bedrooms, and street access affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+A scope is only as good as the next service technician can read it.
+For Silver Lake, the scope should explain how Ivanhoe, Micheltorena, Sunset Junction building stock affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the ductless mini split conversation starts with the home: hillside homes, bungalows, modern additions, and ductless zones.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.